Together, we can solve the climate crisis.

 REGENERATIVE AGRICULTURE

-Through regenerative agricultural practices, which increase both soil fertility and carbon storage, we can achieve net zero food and fiber systems globally.
+We can achieve net zero food and fiber systems globally through regenerative agricultural practices, which increase both soil fertility and carbon storage.
 Concurrently, we must cut meat consumption and food loss in half, reduce the use of chemical fertilizers, herbicides, and pesticides, diversify crops, and invest in smallholder farms.
-By doing so, we can feed ten billion people by mid-century while greatly reducing agricultural emissions – carbon dioxide, methane, and nitrous oxide -- and improving human nutrition.
+By doing so, we can feed ten billion people by mid-century while greatly reducing agricultural emissions—carbon dioxide, methane, and nitrous oxide—and improving human nutrition.

 We help donors and changemakers scale their collective impact.